2nd Bangsamoro Transition Authority Parliament

+The United Tausug Citizens of the Sultanate of Sulu petitioned the Department of Justice to have Sharif Jubar Muhammad appointed a chief ministers and 50 of its other members appointed in other regional posts.
+This was dismissed as moot and academic following Sulu's exclusion from the region by a Supreme Court ruling.

 Leadership

 For the second parliament, the position of majority and minority leaders were discontinued.
 Sha Elijah Dumama-Alba was initially named as majority leader with no minority leader named.
 Dumama-Alba was later redesignated as floor leader.